 What Is a Deferred Annuity?

 An annuity may be immediate or deferred.
 You can annuitize an immediate annuity soon after you buy it and begin to receive income payments.
-Many immediate annuities are single premium immediate annuities or SPIAs.
+You pay the premium only once for most immediate annuities; these are called single premium immediate annuities or SPIAs.

-You have to wait for a certain number of years or until you reach a certain age to annuitize a deferred annuity and start to receive income payment.
-This allows your money to grow before payments begin.
+You have to wait a certain number of years or until you reach a certain age to annuitize a deferred annuity and start to receive income payments.
+This delay gives your money time to grow before payments begin.

 Most annuity sales today involve deferred annuities.
-There are several types.
+There are several types of deferred annuities:

 Fixed guaranteed annuities